IndoorCorgi/picoboot3/README.md

 ## Commands

-For multi-Bytes parameters, the low Bytes is sent first (little endian).
+For multi-bytes parameters, the low byte is sent first (little endian).
 Both UART and I2C follow the same command sequence.

 ### Activation Command

 Command that perform the handshake between the host and the device, and also select whether to use the UART or I2C interface.
-The device responds with a specific 4-Bytesdata configurable in picoboot3.h.
+The device responds with a specific 4 bytes data configurable in picoboot3.h.
 It is recommended that the host validate the data.

 Until the host issues an activation command, all other commands are rejected.
 Once either the UART or I2C interface is selected, the other interface will not accept commands.